 - These results highlight profit gains available to ranches within this MLRA from conservation program participation. - Our rigorous models show increased cattle production numbers (Table 2) as the result of prescribed grazing.
-Ranchers may be unaware of this possible added benefit of NRCS programs; education
+Ranchers may be unaware of this possible added benefit of NRCS programs; education about such benefits may promote conservation program participation.

-- about such benefits may promote conservation program participation. - Project size (in acres) and assumed harvest efficiency benefits can change practice adoption outcomes from a net gain to a net loss for the prescribed grazing option of rotation only, without rest.
+- Project size (in acres) and assumed harvest efficiency benefits can change practice adoption outcomes for both types of prescribed grazing.
 Ranches with larger project sizes may see greater gains in WDF and receive larger total incentive payments. - There are possible non-market and ecological benefits from prescribed grazing not quantified here.
 Further research is needed to understand how these values affect program adoption and economic outcomes.